-- Sets the agenda and direction of OGP, with principled commitment to the founding nature and goals of the initiative; - Manages stakeholder membership, including eligibility and participation; - Conducts ongoing outreach with both governments and civil society organizations; - Provides intellectual and financial support, including through in-kind and human resource support; and - Sets and secures the OGP budget.
+- Provides leadership by example for OGP in terms of domestic commitments, action plan progress, participation in the Biannual Summit, and other international opportunities to promote open government; - Sets the agenda and direction of OGP, with principled commitment to the founding nature and goals of the initiative; - Manages stakeholder membership, including eligibility and participation; - Conducts ongoing outreach with both governments and civil society organizations; - Provides intellectual and financial support, including through in-kind and human resource support; and - Sets and secures the OGP budget.

 Composition: Reflecting the joint government-civil society nature of the partnership, the SC is comprised of government and civil society representatives that together guide the ongoing development and direction of OGP, maintaining the highest standards for the initiative and ensuring long-term sustainability.
-The SC can consist of up to 20 Members (10 representatives from OGP participating governments and 10 civil society representatives), with parity maintained between the two constituencies.
+The SC can consist of up to 22 Members (11 representatives from OGP participating governments and 11 civil society representatives), with parity maintained between the two constituencies.